Boozy Bacon Pretzel Peanut Butter Bars

 • Preheat the oven to 350°F. Spray a 9"x9" baking dish with nonstick baking spray, and set aside.

-• In a large glass bowl, cream together butter and brown sugar.
+• Cream together ½ cup unsalted butter and 1 cup light brown sugar in a large mixing bowl.
 You can use either a stand mixer or a hand mixer to accomplish this.

-• Pour the bourbon, and mix until it is completely incorporated into the batter.
+• Pour in ¼ cup bourbon, and mix until it is completely incorporated into the batter.

-• Measure in the peanut butter, then mix until smooth.
+• Measure in ½ cup creamy peanut butter, then mix until smooth.

-• Add in the flour, and beat until combined.
+• Sprinkle in 1 cup all-purpose flour, and mix until combined.

-• If you haven’t already, break the pretzels into pieces.
+• If you haven't already, break/chop the pretzels.
 (We used our hands for this step, but you could also put them into a plastic bag and smack them with a rolling pin or a tenderizer to get them all crumbly.)

-• Using a rubber spatula, fold in the pretzels and the bacon into the batter.
-Folding them in will ensure they don’t break up too much or lose their crunchy texture.
+• Using a rubber spatula, fold 2 tablespoons bacon and 1 cup chopped mini pretzels into the batter.
+Folding them in will ensure they don't break up too much or lose their crunchy texture.

 • Pour the batter into the prepared baking pan, and spread until evenly distributed.

-• Place the additional whole pretzels on the top of the batter.
-Using your fingers, press them slightly into the mixture to get the pretzels to stick.
+• Place the 16 mini pretzels on the top of the batter and gently press them into the mixture to ensure the pretzels to stick.

 • In the preheated oven, bake for 20 minutes or until the middle is set and a toothpick comes out nearly clean.